InseeFr/Lunatic/README.md

 [Storybook](https://inseefr.github.io/Lunatic/storybook) is also available online.

+[Storybook of the future major release](https://inseefr.github.io/Lunatic/storybook-v2) under construction is also available online.

 ## Usage

 An [example](https://github.com/InseeFr/Lunatic/tree/master/example/orchestrator) of use of Lunatic is available.
 This simple orchestrator is deployed [online](https://inseefr.github.io/Lunatic/orchestrator).